Social Media Guide

 Patient privacy and HIPAA

 Patient privacy is of utmost importance.
-The site administrator and all participants representing WUSM must follow all existing WUSM policies and guidelines including HIPAA, Release of Information, Conflict of Interest, Intellectual Property, the site’s User Terms and Conditions and routine approvals through the appropriate department, division or program.
+The site administrator and all participants representing WashU Medicine must follow all existing WashU Medicine policies and guidelines including HIPAA, Release of Information, Conflict of Interest, Intellectual Property, the site’s User Terms and Conditions and routine approvals through the appropriate department, division or program.

 Security of digital communications